sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 Asr next change time is not getting calculated.
 Maybe API is not doing 2 year logic to get next change.

+Defect:
+Add user to company is not sending activate email

 -----------------------------------
 ###Requirements